VincentToups/datascience-book/chapter2/dimensionality_reduction.md

 write_csv(scores, "projection.csv");

 ```
-Ok, so we can see that there are just three types of voltage traces.
+OK, so we can see that there are just three types of voltage traces.

-We can use ::clustering:clustering:: to get which traces belong in which cluster.
+We can use ::clustering:clustering:: to see which traces belong in which cluster.